Safe-Streets-Halton/safe-streets-halton.github.io/_volunteer-postings/director-of-fundraising.markdown

 **Ready to make an impact?**\
 Help Safe Streets Halton grow by providing the resources we need to achieve our vision of safer streets for all.
 Learn more about us at [safestreetshalton.ca](https://safestreetshalton.ca).

-**How to Apply:**\
-To apply, please complete our online application form \[Insert Form Link\].
-The form includes sections for your contact information and a message about your interest in the role.
-Submitting a resume is optional.
-Board elections will take place at our Annual General Meeting in May.

-**Note: **This is a volunteer position and is not compensated.

-Together, we can create a community where everyone feels safe and empowered to walk, cycle, and live freely.